rust-lang/rfcs/text/0000-typed-context-injection.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The largest drawback with this proposal is that `Cx`'s existence may encourage users to introduce `UserCx<'a>` GATs into their traits to make their traits maximally flexible, which may easily become another source of churn for Rust developers.
+The largest drawback with this proposal is that `Cx`'s existence may encourage users to introduce `UserCx<'a>` GATs into their traits to make their traits maximally flexible with respect to userdata passing, which may easily become another source of churn for Rust developers.

 ```rust
 trait MyTrait {